fasihahmad/octopress-junkjam/README.markdown

 ## Blogging Basics

-Blog posts must be stored in the source/_posts directory and named according to naming conventions: YYYY-MM-DD-post-slug.markdown.
+Blog posts must be stored in the source/_posts directory and named according to naming conventions: **YYYY-MM-DD-post-slug.markdown**.
 The name of the file will be used as the url slug, and the date helps with file distinction and determines the sorting order for post loops

-Markdown syntax for writing.  ([Writing](https://help.github.com/articles/markdown-basics/))
+Markdown basics for writing.  ([Writing](https://help.github.com/articles/markdown-basics/))

-Octopress syntax for image.  ([Image](http://octopress.org/docs/plugins/image-tag/))
+Octopress basics for image.  ([Image](http://octopress.org/docs/plugins/image-tag/))

 ## License
 JunkJam.in http://junkjam.in